OIG Blesses Arrangement Involving “Far Removed” Excluded Person

 Providers and excluded persons should not breathe a sigh of relief just yet, despite this deviation from OIG's historical approach to the furnishing of items and services by an excluded person.
 Enforcement actions involving excluded persons still make up a large percentage of the OIG's enforcement portfolio and civil monetary penalty law settlements.
 In the first quarter of 2018, one-third of OIG affirmative case resolutions and approximately one-quarter of self-disclosure resolutions involved the employment of, or billing for, an excluded person.

 The OIG will continues to focus enforcement efforts in this space.
 It is imperative that providers screen all potential employees for exclusions on the LEIE.
 Penalties for employing excluded individuals absent approval could be significant.
-For questions about the effect of exclusion, employment screenings, or the statutory prohibition against furnishing services while excluded, contact David Blank, Elizabeth Gebarski, or your regular Quarles & Brady attorney.
+For questions about the effect of exclusion, employment screenings, or the statutory prohibition against furnishing services while excluded, contact Elizabeth Gebarski, or your regular Quarles & Brady attorney.